Ayushi8989/xeno/README.md

 # README for Promotional Email Sending Web Project

 ## Overview
 This project is a **Promotional Email Sending Web Application** designed to send targeted promotional emails to customers based on specific segmentation criteria.
 It utilizes **Express.js** for the server-side framework and **Redis** for implementing a publish-subscribe (pub-sub) messaging system, ensuring efficient handling of email notifications.
+This project was an assignment from Xeno and was built within 5 days.

 ## Features
 - **Segmented Email Campaigns**: Create customer segments based on specified criteria such as purchase history, and engagement levels.